 Understand that some fears are groundless.
-Accept that some situations you have no control over, except in coping with the outcome.
-Forgive yourself for past mistakes, let go of the past; it is over.
+Accept that you have no control over some situations except in coping with the outcome.
+Forgive yourself for past mistakes, and let go of the past; it is over.

 Take full control and put yourself in a place of power.
 Prepare for future events – video tutorials, talk to a professional, join in a course, or read books.
 Get proactive rather than being paralyzed by worry.

 - Set a time to reflect